refcell/subway-rs/bot/README.md

 > **Note**
 >
+> Test in prod
+> something Zuck Gobble Fast
-> Test in prod.
-Something, something Zuck, move fast, break things, lose all your ETH.
+> lose all your ETH
+> i accidentally broke it

 ### Usage